gaehlerm/SoftwareEngineering/README.md

 ### Refactoring is dynamic

-Waterfall refactoring is bound to fail the same as most waterfall projects are.
+Waterfall refactoring is bound to fail the same reasons as most waterfall projects are.
 Refactoring is concrete.
-Just as normal coding, it consists of a learning process.
+Just as normal coding.
+It consists of a learning process.
 It’s a feedback loop.
 Refactoring usually has to be done incrementally and endless planning sessions are a waste of time.
 Every couple of lines you write, you learn so many new things that require you to adapt the refactoring plans.
 Possibly you even have to drop these grand plans all together because you realize they just won’t work.
 You can have as many beautiful plans as you want.
 If they don’t work out, they are worthless.

 You have to face the facts.
 Waterfall refactoring is not working out.
 Instead you have to follow the actual dynamics of making changes, learning more about your code and adapting your future changes.
 These three steps are the only way how refactoring is can be done.

 // Make circle graphic: changes to be made, make changes, more changes to be made

-A refactoring certainly has the highest impact if you have some new understanding of the problem you try to solve.
+Refactoring certainly has the highest impact if you have some new understanding of the problem you try to solve.
 This allows you to rewrite a complete piece of code at once and make significant progress with your code quality.
 Eric Evans calls this "Refactoring towards deeper insight", [Domain-Driven Design].

 ### The circle of doom

 There is something very mean about refactoring.
 Refactoring good code is easier than refactoring bad code.
 For instance, working with code containing global variables, many dependencies, huge classes etc. is always a pain, no matter if you are writing new code, tests or doing some refactoring.
 In all cases you have to understand what the code really does.
 For writing new code and tests, this is bad enough.
 But with refactoring, it becomes a nightmare because you have a circle of doom.
 You start postponing your refactoring because it’s hard to understand bad code.
 But over time, this will only make it worse and worse and worse.
 Until you reach the point where refactoring is essentially impossible and you are paralyzed.
 You’d have to refactor your code because it’s bad, but you can't because it's gotten too bad to make it any better.

 Don’t slack off refactoring.
-You’d pay the price rather sooner than later.
+You’ll pay the price sooner rather than later.
 Make sure you always keep the code in shape, this makes your life much easier.
+And always keep writing tests.
+Missing tests is the most obvious sign that your code is getting out of hand.

 However, there is one thing you should always consider while refactoring: even if you don't like the behavior of your code as you are refactoring, you should not change it.
 The behavior of the software may not be changed.
 Even if it’s a bug, you should rethink fixing it as the users may rely on that bug.